appwrite/playground-for-android/README.md

 1. clone this repository.
 2. Open project in android studio.
 3. Open  app/src/main/res/values/strings.xml file.
-4. Update project_id, emdpoint, user_email, user_password with details of the user account which you have created above.
+4. Update project_id, emdpoint, collectionID, user_email, user_password with details of the user account which you have created above.
 5. Click Run 'app' from Run Menu to execute the project.
 6. Press **LOGIN** button to Login and press **GET DATA!** to fetch the data
 7. Pressing **LOGOUT** button will log you out and pressing **GET DATA!** will not fetch result.